In Handbid, a live auction signifies bidding that is happening in a physical place with an auctioneer managing the bidding process.

-Since the auctioneer is not often able (or trained) to receive bids from mobile devices, any item setup as a live auction item in Handbid will have the bidding controls disabled.
-In other words, live auction items in Handbid will show up in the apps, but people will not be able to bid on them from their phone.
+Since the auctioneer is not often able (or trained) to receive bids from mobile devices, any item set up as a live auction item in Handbid will have the bidding controls disabled.
+In other words, live auction items in Handbid will show up in the apps, but people will not be able to bid on them from their phones.
 They will need to be present.

 If you want remote bidders to participate, you have a few options on how to do that:

 1. Keep the item as a silent auction item

 You can just keep the item as a silent auction item in Handbid.
 This will allow bidding from anywhere.
 However, you will want one of your auction managers to log into Handbid with a dummy account (e.g. "In Room Bidder").
 Also, you may want to set the dummy user's displayName to "in-room bidder" so your other bidders know they are being out bid in the room.